iterorganization/IMAS-Validator/CONTRIBUTING.md

 # Contributing guidelines

-We welcome any kind of contribution to `IMAS-imas-validator`, from a simple comment, a question or even a full fledged pull request.
+We welcome any kind of contribution to `IMAS-Validator`, from a simple comment, a question or even a full fledged pull request.
 Please first make sure you read and follow the